 \subsection{Approximate conditional fluctuation relations}

-Here we consider an approximate versions of the conditional fluctuation relations in section \ref{SecConditional}.
-The general case is treated in the following subsection, and in the next we consider a more concrete special case of a particle as a control system.
+Here we consider approximate versions of the conditional fluctuation relations in Appendix \ref{SecConditional}.
+The general case is treated in the following subsection, and in the next we consider the more concrete special case of a particle as control system.